 - Thompson, B. Payne, H. J., Jerome, A., Mize Smith, J., Ishii, K., & Chai, S. (2013).
 Theory App.
-Copyright WKU. - An active email account registered on TopNet and accessed through Blackboard - Reliable Internet connection with ability to view and record audio/video files - Daily access to Blackboard for assignment instructions, submissions, and feedback
+Copyright WKU.
+The course text is available ONLY as an ebook on the COMM 200 website.
+See below for instructions on how to access the ebook. - An active email account registered on TopNet and accessed through Blackboard - Reliable Internet connection with ability to view and record audio/video files - Daily access to Blackboard for assignment instructions, submissions, and feedback